osoyinas/halloween-tickets-API/README.md

 3. **Verify Tickets**

     Use the QR code scanning functionality to check if a guest has paid and identify them.
 This qr will redirect to /api/tickets/<id>.

-## Contributions

-Contributions are welcome!
-If you find a bug or have suggestions for improvement, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.